-Our Professional Services group provides deployment support to enterprise clients and maintains involvement throughout the engagement lifecycle.
-All LivePerson clients have access to 24/7 help desk services through chat, email and phone, while larger clients are assigned account managers for ongoing support and process improvement.
+Our Professional Services group provides deployment support and business consulting to enterprise clients and maintains involvement throughout the engagement lifecycle.
+All LivePerson clients have access to 24/7 help desk services through chat, email and phone.
+Enterprise clients are also each assigned an account manager to provide ongoing evaluation of their online business strategy and performance against established business metrics.